 Backwards Compatibility

-Users MUST understand that verification through this standard indicates the agent has passed specific technical checks at a point in time, but does not guarantee the agent’s future behaviour or intentions.
-Risk scores provide guidance but users should exercise their own judgment.
+Users should consider that verification through this standard indicates the agent has passed specific technical checks at a point in time, but does not guarantee the agent’s future behavior or intentions.
+Risk scores provide guidance, but users should exercise their own judgment.

 Wallet Security

-Agents MUST secure their registered wallet addresses.
+Agents must ensure that their registered wallet addresses are secure.
 Compromise of a wallet could allow an attacker to impersonate a legitimate agent.
 Re-verification is available to update risk scores.

 URL Hijacking

 If an agent’s URL is compromised after registration, the attacker could serve malicious content.
-Users SHOULD verify the current status of agents before interacting.
+Users should consider verifying agents’ current status before interacting with them.
 WAV re-verification can detect compromised endpoints.

 Smart Contract Risks

 For agents with registered contract addresses, standard smart contract security considerations apply.
-ETV and SCV provide initial verification but users SHOULD audit any contracts they interact with.
+ETV and SCV provide initial verification, but users should consider auditing any contracts they interact with.

 PDV implementations SHOULD use established ZKP systems with proven security properties:

-Circuit Soundness: Implementations SHOULD use audited circuits (e.g., Groth16, PLONK) with formal security proofs
+Circuit Soundness: Implementations should use audited circuits (e.g., Groth16) with formal security proofs

 Quantum Computing Threats